What are the requirements to be an election worker?

-To be an election worker, you must be a District resident and be registered to vote in the District.
-If you are interested in becoming an election worker, but not yet registered, you can work the polls so long as you register prior to the election itself.
+To become an election worker, you must be a District of Columbia resident and be registered to vote in the District.
+If you are interested in becoming an election worker, but not yet registered, you can work at the polls as long as you register prior to attending a training class.
 You cannot be a candidate or nominee for any elected office and cannot work for a political party, political committee, or campaign.

 What hours will I work?

-On the Monday prior to Election Day, you will meet at your assigned polling place to receive the supplies for your precinct and set it up; this usually takes 2 to 3 hours.
-The exact time will be coordinated by the Precinct Captain and communicated to you approximately one week before the election.
+On the Monday prior to Elect ion Day, you will meet at you r assigned polling place to receive the supplies for your precinct and set it up; this usually takes 1 to 3 hours.
+The exact meeting time varies and will be coordinated by the Precinct Captain and communicated to you approximately two weeks before the election.

-Election workers normally work on Election Day from 6:00 am until approximately 9:00 pm or until released by the Precinct Captain.
-This allows one hour at the start of the day to ensure that everything is ready for the polls to open at 7:00 am and one hour at the end of the day for sealing ballot boxes, disassembling the voting booths and completing the required forms after the polls close at 8:00 pm.
+Election worker s are required to work on Election Day from 6:00 am until approximately 9:00 pm or until released by the Precinct Captain.
+This allows one hour at the start of the day to ensure that everything is ready for the polls to open at 7:00 am.
+One hour at the end of the day is required for closing procedures after the polls close at 8:00 pm.

 Where will I work?

-Polling places are located throughout the city in public and private schools, libraries, recreation centers and churches.
-You will be assigned to a site near your home, if possible.
-You may be asked to travel to other parts of the city to meet staffing needs for Election Day since some precincts may have more workers available than others.
-You are asked a question on your application which indicates your flexibility and travel options on Election Day.
+Polling places are located throughout the city in schools, libraries, recreation centers, and churches.
+You will be assigned t o a site near your home, if possible.
+You may be asked to travel to other parts of the city to meet staffing needs for Elect ion Day since some precincts may have more workers available than others.
+You are asked a question on your application to indicate your flexibility and travel options on

 Do I need training?